Starving Anonymous

+Premise

+Set in a dystopian near-future facing climate change and shortages, teenager I'e is riding the bus home from school when all of the passengers begin to pass out.
+They've all been gassed.

+I'e wakes up within a horrifying facility where captured humans are farmed, bred, and experimented on by other humans in the cultish service of large, monstrous, insect-like creatures they hope will save the planet.

+I'e teams up with four others, his friend Kazu who was on the bus with him, a middle-aged man named Ogura who has been secretly living in the facility for years, and two men named Natsune and Yamabiki who have similarly avoided being trapped.
+The group attempts to explore and escape the facility, encountering other horrific revelations along the way.

 Publication

 The series is written by Yuu Kuraishi and illustrated by Kazu Inabe.
 It started serialization on Kodansha's e Young Magazine manga website on March 11, 2016.
 The series finished serialization on November 5, 2018.
 The series was published in seven tankōbon volumes.

-A sequel series, titled Shokuryō Jinrui Re: Starving Re:velation, started releasing on the Comic Days manga website on April 8, 2021.
+A sequel series, titled Starving Anonymous Re:Velation, started releasing on the Comic Days manga website on April 8, 2021.
 The sequel is also written by Yuu Kuraishi and illustrated by Kazu Inabe.
-As of September 2022, the sequel has been published in four tankōbon volumes.
+As of July 2023, the sequel has been published in seven tankōbon volumes.

 In February 2018, Kodansha USA announced they licensed the series for English publication digitally.
+Kodansha are publishing the sequel series in English on their K Manga service.